idptools/metapredict/docs/usage/command-line.rst

 	$ metapredict-predict-idrs /Users/thisUser/Desktop/interestingProteins.fasta -o /Users/thisUser/Desktop/disorder_predictions/my_idrs.fasta -l

 **Changing output threshold for disorder-**
 To change the cutoff value for something to be considered disordered, simply use the ``--threshold`` flag and then specify your value.
 For legacy, the default is 0.42.
-For the new version of metapredict, the value is 0.5.
+For the newer versions of metapredict, the value is 0.5.

 **Example**